+Chalco employs 65,000 staff and also has operations in copper and other metals.
 The state-owned company is listed on the Shanghai, Hong Kong, and New York Stock Exchanges.

 Its primary aluminum assets include the Shandong Aluminum Company, Pingguo Aluminum Company, Shanxi Aluminum Plant and the Lanzhou Aluminum Plant.

-03Rio Tinto (Australia) - 3,361kt
+Rio Tinto (Australia) - 7.9 mmt

-04China Hongqiao Group Ltd. (China) - 3,158kt
+Hongqiao Group (China) 2.6 mmt

 Output growth has been driven by capacity expansions and acquisitions, which have provided China Hongqiao with the largest aluminum production capacity in China.